ricardo-neto-silva/EDSB_HR_Project/README.md

 ## ⚙️ The Methodology

 ### 1. Advanced Feature Engineering
-To maximize predictive power, I engineered several custom features based on domain knowledge:
+To maximize predictive power, we engineered several custom features based on domain knowledge:
 * **TenureIndex:** A composite score weighting years at the company vs. years in the current role.
 * **PromotionGap:** Measures the stagnation period since the last promotion.
 * **Income_Rate_Ratio:** Ratio of monthly income to daily rate to detect compensation disparities.